FPirazz/asmd23-public-models/README.md

 * A helper method, _runSimulations_, encapsulates the logic for running multiple simulations and processing their traces.
 * The analysis methods (_averageTimeToState_ and _relativeTimeInState_) are concise and focus on their specific computations, delegating common tasks to the helper method.

+## Task 2: GURU
+Check the SPN module, that incorporates the ability of CTMC modelling on top of Petri Nets, leading to Stochastic Petri Nets.
+Code and simulate Stochastic Readers & Writers shown in previous lesson.
+Try to study how key parameters/rate influence average time the system is in read or write state.

+### Work Done:

+**Stochastic Petri Nets (SPN)**

+SPNs extend Petri Nets by associating stochastic rates with transitions.
+These rates define the probability of a transition firing over time, enabling the modeling of systems with probabilistic behavior.
+SPNs are particularly useful for performance analysis and reliability studies.

+**Continuous-Time Markov Chains (CTMC)**

+SPNs are mapped to CTMCs, where:

+* States correspond to markings (token distributions) in the Petri Net.
+* Transitions correspond to state changes with associated rates.

+#### **Key Components**

+_**PNReadersWriters**_

+This module implements a Petri Net for the Readers-Writers problem, ensuring:

+* Mutual Exclusion: Readers and writers cannot access the shared resource simultaneously.

+**_StochasticReadersWriters_**

+This module extends the Readers-Writers problem to a _Stochastic Petri Net_ by:

+* Assigning stochastic rates to transitions.
+* Simulating the system using CTMCs to analyze its behavior over time.

+Key features include:

+* **Transition Rates**: Rates are defined as functions of the current marking, allowing dynamic behavior.
+* **CTMC Simulation**: The SPN is converted to a CTMC, and simulation traces are generated to study the system's evolution.

+**Simulation and Analysis**

+The project provides tools to:

+1. Simulate the Readers-Writers problem using both deterministic and stochastic models.
+2. Analyze the impact of transition rates on the system's performance, such as:
+   * Average time spent in the read or write state.
+   * Frequency of state transitions.
+3. Detect violations of mutual exclusion or boundedness in the deterministic model.

+#### **Key Insights**

+**Stochastic Model**

+* Adds probabilistic behavior to the system.
+* Allows studying the impact of transition rates on system performance.
+* Provides insights into the average time spent in different states.